mkaufman/getting-cleaning-data/README.md

 The dplyr package is loaded, and a new dataset, tidy_ds2 is created that summarises the data, providing the average of each variable for each activity and each subject.

 The new tidy_ds2 data file is then written to course_project.txt using write.table and row.names = FALSE per the instructions.

+The data file meets the requirements of tidy data:
+1. Each variable measured should is in one column
+2. Each different observation of that variable is in a different row
+3. There is one table for each "kind" of variable

+More information on the variables is included in the accompanying CodeBook.md